Akhier/DragonheartedCode/2014/06 June/Making of a Simple Roguelike - Part 1 Setting Up.md

 ###Foundations

-Now to get some basic things hashed out.
+&nbsp;&nbsp;&nbsp;Now to get some basic things hashed out.
 I looked into various ways of managing the game state and have decided I don't want any of the more complex stuff.
 There will be a start/home screen, the in-game stuff, and a menu for saving and quitting.
 They all stack one right on top of another and I will be dealing with this using some functions each with a while loop in it.